rhutch117/raycaster/README.md

 A simple raycaster to practice some C programming

 ### Components
-OpenGL, GLFW, glad
+OpenGL, GLFW, GLEW

 ### Running the application
 Build the binary by running `make`

-Start the application with `./bin/raycaster`
+Start the application with `./bin/raycaster` or `make run`